 1. Buckskin Gulch—East of Kanab, UT

-At 21 miles long, Buckskin Gulch holds the title as the longest navigated of the Utah slot canyons—and longest in the world.
+At 21 miles long, Buckskin Gulch holds the title as the longest navigated of the Utah slot canyons.
 Hikers can navigate the dark, winding narrows on a two-day backpacking trip, with a recommended 13.5 miles on day one, and 7.5 miles on day two.
 Buckskin’s entrance rests near the Paria Canyon—Vermilion Cliffs Wilderness Area, and can easily be combined with a trip to The Wave, made popular by countless Instagram posts.
 Fees are minimal: $6.00 per person per day and $6.00 per dog per day.
 You’ll want to purchase overnight permits in advance.

 Hikers will wade through water along this route, so be sure to bring shoes and attire that dry quickly and can easily navigate a wet, rocky riverbed as well as sandy flats.